FelixTrepanier/FelixTrepanier/README.md

 :rowboat::bicyclist:🏒 I love rowing, cycling, and hockey (and all sports in general)

-👨‍🎓 UBC master's of business analytics
+👨‍🎓 UBC master's of business analytics and McGill Economics Major

-:airplane: I work at Air Canada as a revenue management science and innovation manager (yes I know it's a mouthful)
+:airplane: I work at Expedia as pricing data scientist

 :bar_chart: Passionate about data science and its real world applications

-:computer: R, python, SQL
+:computer: Python, R, SQL

  You can also find me on [linkedin](https://www.linkedin.com/in/felix-trepanier/)